MyMel2001/gutils/README.md

 _Pronounced like "goo-tills"_

-A collection of basic Unix-like utilities written in Go, inspired by BusyBox.
+A collection of basic Unix-like utilities written in Go, inspired by BusyBox and GNU CoreUtils.
 Each utility is a separate binary for simplicity and modularity.

 ## Utilities Included
 - highway (minimal shell)